Line for tickets to 'Hamilton' hip hopera stretches around Overture

 He offered his wife the chance to camp overnight with him, but she passed, Robbins said.

-Robbins, a product manager for AT&T, drove by Overture earlier in the evening and didn't see a line, so he waited until 11:30 p.m. to be first.
+A product manager for AT&T, Robbins drove by Overture earlier in the evening and didn’t see a line, so he waited until 11:30 p.m. to be first.

 He hasn’t seen the musical in New York, Chicago or other markets, but has heard good things and wanted to get seats close to the stage.
 Robbins said he rarely sees Broadway musicals at Overture, and mostly buys tickets for concerts and shows like Cirque du Soleil.